Skip to main content

 PlatformManaged (MDM) locationLocal (user) location

-macOS/Library/Managed Preferences/<user>/com.anthropic.claudefordesktop.plist~/Library/Application Support/Claude-3p/claude_desktop_config.json (enterpriseConfig key)
+macOS/Library/Managed Preferences/<user>/com.anthropic.claudefordesktop.plist~/Library/Application Support/Claude-3p/configLibrary/

-WindowsHKLM\SOFTWARE\Policies\Claude (machine), HKCU\SOFTWARE\Policies\Claude (user)%APPDATA%\Claude-3p\claude_desktop_config.json (enterpriseConfig key)
+WindowsHKLM\SOFTWARE\Policies\Claude (machine), HKCU\SOFTWARE\Policies\Claude (user)%LOCALAPPDATA%\Claude-3p\configLibrary\

+The local location is a directory: _meta.json records which saved configuration is applied, and each configuration is a <id>.json file alongside it.
+The in-app configuration window writes here.
 When a managed source is present, it wins and locally written values are ignored.
 Configuration is read once at launch, so fully quit and reopen the app after any change.
 See Installation and setup for the full precedence rules.

 Value types